Yes, God, Yes

-Yes, God, Yes is a 2019 American comedy-drama film written and directed by Karen Maine and starring Natalia Dyer.
-It is Maine's directorial debut, based on her 2017 short film of the same name also starring Dyer.
-The film premiered at the SXSW Film Festival on March 8, 2019.
-It was released in selected drive-in theaters and virtual cinemas on July 24, 2020, before launching digitally and on video on demand on July 28, 2020.
-The film was made available on Netflix on October 22, 2020.
+Yes, God, Yes is a 2019 American coming-of-age comedy-drama film written and directed by Karen Maine and starring Natalia Dyer.
+It is Maine's directorial debut, based on her 2017 short film of the same name, also starring Dyer.

+Yes, God, Yes premiered at the SXSW Film Festival on March 8, 2019, where it received a special jury prize for best ensemble.
+The film had limited theatrical release in drive-in theaters and virtual cinemas in the United States on July 24, 2020, by Vertical Entertainment, before launching digitally and on video on demand on July 28, 2020; subsequently, it was also made available on Netflix on October 22, 2020.